InstructSpeech/InstructSpeech_code/README.md

 To all reviewers, ACs, and PCs:

-We thank all reviewers for the valuable suggestions with their effort and time.
+**We thank all reviewers for the valuable suggestions with their effort and time.
 Your comments have improved our work.
-Here we summarize our effort in addressing reviewers' concerns, and please refer to the responses to each reviewer for more details.
+To promote the presentation, we upload the revised version of the manuscript, where the refined information is printed in Blue.** Here we summarize our effort in addressing reviewers' concerns, and please refer to the paper for more details.

 **[Extensive experimental comparison and evaluation with baseline models.]**